Family Cheesecake Squares

 - 1/2 cup chopped pecans

 - Dissolve yeast in warm milk; add sugar and set aside.
 In a large bowl, cut butter into flour and salt.
 Add yolks and yeast mixture.
 Mix thoroughly.

 - Divide dough into two parts.
-Roll each piece to fit a 13-in. x 9-in. baking pan.
+Roll each piece to fit a 13x9-in. baking pan.
 Place one piece in pan.
 For filling, beat yolk, cream cheese, sugar and vanilla until smooth.
 Spread over dough and cover with remaining dough.
 Press lightly to seal edges around pan.
 Brush top with slightly beaten egg white and sprinkle with nuts.
 Cover and let rise in a warm place for 1-1/2 hours.

 - Bake at 350° for 30-35 minutes or until lightly browned.
 Cut into squares.
 Refrigerate leftovers.
-Yield: 2 dozen.

 Every product is independently selected by our editors.
 If you buy something through our links, we may earn an affiliate commission.